Painting Nepal in a Day: Nippon Paint’s Festival of Colors

 Some shoots test your creativity.
 Others test your stamina.
 This one tested both and then some.

-Nippon Paint’s “What Color Are You?” was a vibrant celebration of Holi, the festival of colors, but with the scale of an international feature film.
-We had just one day to shoot across two of Nepal’s most iconic UNESCO World Heritage Sites Bhaktapur Durbar Square in the morning and Patan Durbar Square in the afternoon and evening.
+Nippon Paint’s “What Color Are You?” was a vibrant celebration of Holi, the festival of colors, but with the scale of an international feature film production.
+We had just one day to shoot across two of Nepal’s most iconic UNESCO World Heritage Sites, Bhaktapur Durbar Square in the morning and Patan Durbar Square in the afternoon and evening.
+The timeline alone made it intense.
+The scale made it something else entirely, a full scale commercial film production in Nepal executed under extreme time constraints.

 We had more than 200 crew from Nepal, Malaysia, and India.
-Arri lights, massive grip setups, huge generators, and support trucks came all the way from India along with the key grip, gaffer, and other specialists.
-The cast wore a mix of Rajasthani, Nepali, and Newari style costumes.
-Four hundred extras filled the streets, and two elephants decorated in full festive attire added to the grandeur.
+Arri lights, massive grip setups, large generators, and support trucks came in from India along with the key grip, gaffer, and technical specialists.
+The cast wore a mix of Rajasthani, Nepali, and Newari style costumes, bringing cultural depth into the frame.
+Around 400 extras filled the streets, and two elephants decorated in full festive attire added to the visual scale.
+This was not just a shoot.
+It was a large scale international commercial production setup operating within heritage environments.

-Shifting an entire set like this in a single day was a feat in itself.
-We started before sunrise in Bhaktapur, capturing the morning light, and then moved to Patan for the afternoon and evening scenes.
-Every moment was planned to the last detail, yet it required constant adjustments on the fly.
-This is what production in Nepal demands and what we do best.
+Shifting an entire production of this scale in a single day was a feat in itself.
+We started before sunrise in Bhaktapur, capturing the morning light, and then moved the entire unit to Patan for the afternoon and evening sequences.
+Every moment was planned to the smallest detail, yet execution demanded constant adjustments on the ground.
+Weather, light, crowd control, logistics, and timing all had to align.
+This is what film production in Nepal demands, and this is where experience in line production and fixing becomes critical.

 Film crew and extras celebrating Holi at Patan Durbar Square during Nippon Paint commercial shoot in Nepal